did-app/did-elixir/README.md

 However you can use the tokens in this example as long as your example is running from localhost.*

 **Please note that emails will be sent so you can test.
-Ensure you use real emails so not to get blocked from using these credentials for local development**
+Ensure you use real email addresses so you do not get blocked from using these credentials for local development**

 ## Display sign in/out buttons